 Pursuant to section 453(k)(3) of the Act, a state or federal agency that receives information from OCSE must reimburse OCSE for costs incurred in furnishing the information, at rates which OCSE determines to be reasonable.
-42 U.S.C. § 653(k)(3).
+42 U.S.C. §653(k)(3).
 SSA will reimburse OCSE for use of NDNH information on an annual fiscal year (FY) basis.
 SSA will reimburse OCSE via a reimbursement agreement prepared by OCSE and the Form SSA-429 (including addendum) prepared by SSA and signed by both OCSE and SSA.
 A reimbursement agreement and Form SSA-429 will be entered into each fiscal year and will address costs and reimbursement terms.
+The Office of Data Exchange and Policy Publications at SSA is responsible for processing the reimbursement agreement and Form SSA-429.
 SSA may incur obligations only on a fiscal year basis.
-SSA's ability to perform work for fiscal years beyond FY2020 is subject to the availability of funds.
+SSA's ability to perform work for fiscal years beyond FY2017 is subject to the availability of funds.